Need help planning a trip to San Antonio? Look no further!

 Tour Details

 If you want to experience the best of San Antonio without the stress of planning, this driving tour and river cruise is the way to do it!
-With stops at the Alamo, San Jose Mission, Tower of the Americas, and a River Walk cruise, everything is arranged for you—so you can just relax and enjoy!
+With stops at the Alamo, San Jose Mission, Tower of the Americas, and a River Walk cruise, everything is arranged for you!

-What really stood out was how personal it felt!
-With only seven people in our group, it was almost like a private tour.
-Our guide, Autumn, was incredibly knowledgeable, bringing each stop to life with stories we had never heard before.
+What really stood out was how personal it felt.
+With just seven people in our group, it was almost like a private tour, and our guide, Autumn, brought each stop to life with fascinating stories.

-We started at the Alamo, admitting we thought we already knew its history.
-Turns out, we didn’t know much at all!
-Autumn pointed out key battle sites and explained the massive 16-pounder cannon.
-At San Jose Mission, the intricate stonework and centuries-old history made us feel like we went back in time.
+We started at the Alamo, where Autumn pointed out key battle sites and explained the massive 16-pounder cannon.
+At San Jose Mission, the beautiful stonework and centuries of history made it feel like we’d stepped back in time.

 But we found the best views of the city at the Tower of the Americas.
 It’s totally worth the elevator ride up!
-And by the time we stepped onto our River Walk cruise, we were ready to just sit back and take it all in.
+And by the time we stepped onto our River Walk cruise, we were ready to just sit back and relax.
 Floating along the winding waterway, we passed lively restaurants, stone bridges, and historic buildings like the colorful La Villita, one of San Antonio’s oldest neighborhoods.

 Tour Details

-We never put much stock in ghost stories—until we took this original ghost bus tour in San Antonio!
-This wasn’t just a collection of spooky tales but a journey through the city’s haunted history, led by a guide who spoke about the spirits like they were old friends.
+If you don’t put much stock in ghost stories, you just may after this original ghost bus tour in San Antonio!
+This isn’t just a collection of spooky tales but a journey through the city’s haunted history, led by guides who speak about the spirits like they are old friends.

-We started at the Menger Hotel, a place with so many ghost sightings that even the staff had stories of their own eerie encounters.
-As we stepped inside, the air felt heavier, and the flickering lights cast just enough shadow to make us question what we saw.
+You’ll start at the Menger Hotel, a place with so many ghost sightings that even the staff has stories of their own eerie encounters.
+As you step inside, the air feels heavier, and the flickering lights cast just enough shadow to make you question what you see.

-Between the chilling ghost stories and eerie stops, the whole experience felt like a trip into San Antonio’s supernatural past.
-For an easy way to explore the city’s most haunted sites, this bus tour made believers out of us!
+Between the chilling ghost stories and eerie stops, the whole experience feels like a trip into San Antonio’s supernatural past.
+For an easy way to explore the city’s most haunted sites, this bus tour will make a believer out of you!

 Tour Details